jasonmpittman/100-days-of-alife-code/r1-log.md

 ###D25R1
 Quarter of the way done with the challenge!
 Finished the two state FSM today.
 Started design for a two agent FSM to display autonomous behavior using state transitions.

+###D26R1
+Programmed state transition behavior in simple FSM agent relative to enemy presence and state.
+Worked on a new development environment.